edgelesssys/contrast/docs/docs/basics/security-benefits.md

 * **The workload operator**, who runs the workload in a Kubernetes cluster.
 The operator typically has full administrative privileges to the deployment.
 The operator can manage cluster resources such as nodes, volumes, and networking rules, and the operator can interact with any Kubernetes or underlying cloud API.
 The operator doesn't have access to the workload or the data, and can't influence or modify the code or execution environment.

 * **The data owners**, who own the protected data.
-A data owner can verify the deployment using the Coordinator attestatioin service.
+A data owner can verify the deployment using the Coordinator attestation service.
 The verification includes the identity, integrity, and confidentiality of the workloads, the runtime environment and the access permissions.
 The data owners don't have access to the workload.

 Contrast supports a trust model where the workload owner, workload operator, and data owners are separate, mutually distrusting parties.